 I was supposed to fall in love with the guy I did at first and the timing was always going be against us, it was never meant to be but it’s what bought me back to the island time and time again and played a part in deciding to spend a whole summer here (silly me still held out hope that one day it would happen).

 I was supposed to see my first love again and realise we weren’t made for each other after all and the timing was always off because it wasn’t him I was to end up with.
 After 10 years we finally got our closure.
 I felt good, in fact I felt great!

 I dusted myself off and found myself wondering what was next.
 This was when a good friend told me ‘the island was yours before (your ex) and it’s still yours after’.
 She was totally right.
 I came to this island on my own initially.
 I had a great summer on my own before meeting either of the guys I’ve told you about.
 If I loved the island that much and wanted to return then who is he or anyone else to make me question doing so again?!

 So this brings me to 2016 aka one of the best years of my life.
 Back on my island, I was happy.
 Truly happy.
 I had changed as a person from the previous years experience, I cared much less and I became more selfish but I don’t necessarily see this as a negative thing.
 I did what made ME happy and not others.
 I was carefree and it felt amazing!
-I had an absolute blast and I was for the first time in over a year thankful for everything that had happened to me in order to bring me to this moment of pure joy and contentment.
+I had an absolute blast and I was, for the first time in over a year, feeling thankful for everything that had happened to me in order to bring me to this moment of pure joy and contentment.